• Slide title

 Women's Bible Study

-This Fall, join Mother Tiffany Clark and a diverse group of engaging women for interactive discussion, in-depth examination, and personal application of sacred scripture.
-A brief introduction to Isaiah and bi-weekly reading guides are provided.
-The schedule and reading plan is as follows:
+This spring, join Mother Tiffany Clark and a theologically diverse group of women for interactive discussion, in-depth examination, and personal application of sacred scripture.
+To view an intro video to Matthew, click here.
+To receive the bi-weekly reading guides, contact Mother Tiffany Clark.

 Young Professionals Bible Study